sagemath/sagewiki_to_gh-2022-10-10/Python3-Switch.md

 }}}
 Beware that you will need to call the second line again if you ever call "make distclean".

-This will work until version 9.1.
-Then the backward compatibility with Python 2 will no longer be ensured.
+Starting from '''version 9.1''', the compatibility with Python 2 will no longer be ensured.